amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-06-08-interactive-debugging-with-pry.md

 ![only locals available](/post_content/2012-06-08-interactive-debugging-with-pry/pry_debugging_005.png)

-Ruby stonewalls you, but `pry-stack_explorer` gets you where you want to go.
+Ruby stonewalls you, but `pry-stack_explorer` doesn't care much for walls.
 Just use `up` and `down` to traverse the stack.

 ![going up the stack](/post_content/2012-06-08-interactive-debugging-with-pry/pry_debugging_006.png)